vrtulka23/scinumtools/docs/source/units/quantities.rst

    >>> Fraction((0,3))  # setting as a tuple
    0

-As seen above, values of fractions are printed in a textual form, where colon sign divides nominator and denominator part of the fraction value.
+As seen above, values of fractions are printed in a textual form, where the colon sign divides nominator and denominator part of the fraction value.
 Fractions with a unit denominator display only their nominator.
-Fractions with a zero nominator are displayied as zero and their denominator is set automatically to unity.
+Fractions with a zero nominator are displayed as zero and their denominator is set automatically to unity.

 Tuple notation of fractions is used as a shorthand during ``Quantity``, ``BaseUnits``, or ``Dimensions`` initialization.